yogashri1126/full-stack-test/README.md

 https://github.com/FormidableLabs/radium/issues/524

 I also understand at this current deployment, mLab imported CSV data is not called on for the well data and showing the data.
+The only connection front has to back is the production mongoDB configuration variable I set with the existing mLab I have outside of the final heroku deployment I showed on the site.
 That would involve another component to connect to remote database, export as a JSON in the same directory as src file, and then undergo csv-to-table npm package methods.
 Then I could continue the same process of rendering on to the page using react-router.
 I could also interact with mLab as well by exporting the database back to csv and then calling a csv-to-geoJSON npm package to export the output file I already manually created in the src folder.

+I am also aware I do not protect myself from database authentication, as db username/password is somewhere in this folder structure when connecting to the remote database.

 https://www.npmjs.com/package/csv-2-geo-json